KarMiles/polish-girl-painting/README.md

 **Social media marketing**

-Footer always present at the bottom of the website encourages users to engage in alternative means of contact via social media (Instagram, Youtube and Facebook).
+Footer always present at the bottom of the website encourages users to engage in alternative means of contact via social media (Instagram, YouTube and Facebook).

 <details>
 <summary>Links to social media in Footer</summary>